determined-ai/determined/docs/get-started/webui-qs.rst

       .. note::

-         To run an experiment in a local training environment, your Determined cluster requires only a single CPU or GPU.
+         To execute an experiment in a local training environment, your Determined cluster requires only a single CPU or GPU.
 A cluster is made up of a master and one or more agents.
 A single machine can serve as both a master and an agent.

       **Create the Experiment**